Eray Cömert: Regular starter

-Marcel Koller remained FCB first team manager for their 2019–20 season.
-The season started out well, despite the fact that Basel lost their first home game at the St. Jakob-Park, after 11 rounds they were leading the table having won eight of these rounds.
+Marcel Koller remained FCB first team manager for the 2019–20 season.
+The season started out well, despite the fact that Basel lost their first home game at the St. Jakob-Park, after 11 rounds they were leading the table having won eight.
 There after, however, they were defeated in three consecutive away games and thus slipped to second position in the table before the winter break.
-At the start of the second half of season the team suffered two straight off defeats against reigning Swiss champions Young Boys and the team St. Gallen who then rose to the top of the league table.
+At the start of the second half of season the team suffered two straight defeats against reigning Swiss champions Young Boys and the team St. Gallen who then rose to the top of the league table.
 Following a home defeat against bottom of the table Thun, Basel lost contact to the top two teams and never caught up with them again.
-All matches in Switzerland between 28 February and end of May were postponed due to the outbreak of COVID-19 in Switzerland.
+All matches in Switzerland between 28 February and the end of May were postponed due to the outbreak of COVID-19 in Switzerland.
 Basel ended the season in third position.
-In the 2019–20 Swiss Cup Basel advanced to the final, but here they were defeated 2–1 by Young Boys.
-In the 2019–20 UEFA Champions League Basel started in the qualifying phase.
-In the return game of the second qualifying round at home against PSV Eindhoven Cömert scored his first Champions League goal.
-It was the first goal of the match as Basel went on to win 2–1 and they qualified to the next round.
+In the 2019–20 Swiss Cup, Basel advanced to the final, but here they were defeated 2–1 by Young Boys.
+In the 2019–20 UEFA Champions League, Basel started in the qualifying phase.
+In the return game of the second qualifying round at home against PSV Eindhoven, Cömert scored his first Champions League goal.
+It was the first goal of the match as Basel went on to win 2–1 and they qualified for the next round.
 Here, however, they were knocked out and continued in the 2019–20 UEFA Europa League.
 Basel won their group and advanced against APOEL and Eintracht Frankfurt to the quarter-finals.
 But were knocked out here by Shakhtar Donetsk.
-Cömert totaled _ appearances, 33 League games scoring two goals, three in the Cup, but without scoring, and 14 in the UEFA competitions (Champions League and Europa League scoring the afore mentioned goal against PSV Eindhoven.
+Cömert totaled _ appearances, 33 league games, scoring two goals, three in the cup, but without scoring, and 14 in the UEFA competitions (Champions League and Europa League) scoring the aforementioned goal against PSV.